 And bonus: your little one will have an easier time hopping back on track with their great sleep habits when they’re feeling better!

 When your child feels better, get back to basics

-If you’re not sure how to approach this process, please reach out & I can put together a customized sleep plan that is as unique to your baby as they are!
+If you're not sure how to approach this process, please reach out & let's get you a plan of action to get sleep back on track!

 If you are struggling to get back on track after a particularly rough illness or your little one wasn’t the best sleeper to begin with, please reach out!
 Let’s work together to keep your little one as healthy as possible by making sure that they’re getting all the sleep they need.